Sunday, October 21 | 9:00am-4pm

 The Pre-Conference Workshop is in addition to the regular Conference 2018 program.
 Registration is $150 for BCMA Members and $250 for non members.
 Join us as a member and register for BCMA 2018 today!

-The Indigenous Cultural Competencies Pre-Conference Workshop will be hosted by Dan Smith (BCMA Council Member, co-chair BCMA Indigenous Advisory Committee) and Tracey Herbert (CEO, First Peoples’ Cultural Council, co-chair BCMA Indigenous Advisory Committee).
+The Indigenous Cultural Competencies Pre-Conference Workshop will be hosted by Dan Smith, Co-Chair of the Indigenous Advisory Committee, and Angela Marston, Arts Program Associate, First Peoples’ Cultural Council

 The pre-conference workshop program will be as follows (times are approximate and subject to change):